-Sampler type ISite type Field app populates as: Example Sample ID Tow Net Lake townet PRPO.20161027.townet.1 Schindler-Patalas Lake schindler PRPO.20161027.schindler.1
+Sampler type Site type Field app populates as: Example Sample ID Tow Net Lake townet PRPO.20161027.townet.1 Schindler-Patalas Lake schindler PRPO.20161027.schindler.1

 - 4. Check for holes in nets, assure that nets are clean and free of debris and organic matter and have been decontaminated (RD[09]) since last use. - 5.
 Have ice or ice packs frozen and ready for cooler. - 6.
 Check that all equipment is in good condition and all batteries are charged. - 7.
-Fill out general aquatic field metadata sheet (RD[06]) and Secchi and depth profile data sheet (RD[07]) upon every field visit.
+Enter general aquatic field metadata (RD[06]) and Secchi and depth profile (RD[07]) in their respective mobile applications once per day upon every field visit.
+If other protocols are done in the same day, one record for field metadata and one record for Secchi and depth profile are sufficient.